perseids-tools/beta-code-py/README.md

 ## Notes

-For the mappings between beta code and Unicode, see [https://github.com/perseids-tools/beta-code-json](https://github.com/perseids-tools/beta-code-json).
+For the mappings between Beta Code and Unicode, see [https://github.com/perseids-tools/beta-code-json](https://github.com/perseids-tools/beta-code-json).